meredian/node-docker-vagrant-sample/README.md

 Samples for creating web-project environment with Node.js, Docker and Vagrant

+#### Note: At current moment I would prefer docker-compose to Vagrant, it provides much more convenient integration.
+See [node-docker-compose-sample](https://github.com/meredian/node-docker-compose-sample)

 ## What's it about

 Repo represents a sample of creating web-based applicaion environment, which will allow you to implement and raise any infrastructure without manually installing service components.